As a web designer and developer of many years, I am always keen to test out new WordPress plugins that can help me build awesome websites, faster.

 Then, once you are serious about it, and intend on really using it for your whole website or significant pages or landing pages, then check out what you are missing in the templates and the features above.

 If you are a web designer, then I would go Pro straight away.
 For less then $50 it is a no-brainer.
-The Global Widget, templates, and other pro add-ons are worth the money.
+The Global Widget, templates, the theme builder and other pro add-ons are worth the money.